Mr. Big (chocolate bar)

-Mr. Big is the largest sized chocolate bar produced by Cadbury in Canada, hence the name.
-The standard bar is made of a layered vanilla wafer coated in caramel, peanuts, and rice crisps and covered in a chocolate coating.
-The bar is the length of two "standard"-sized bars – around 20 centimeters (8 inches) long.
+Mr. Big used to be the largest sized chocolate bar produced by Cadbury in Canada, hence the name.
+The standard bar is made of a layered vanilla wafer biscuit coated in caramel, peanuts, and rice crisps and covered in a chocolate coating.
+The bar is the length of two "standard"-sized bars – around 20 centimetres (8 inches) long.
 Additional varieties include Mr. Chew Big, Mr. Big Fudge, and Mr. Big with Maple.

-Market and marketing
+History

-The bar is common in Canada, but is also available in Hungary, Poland and some areas of the United States.
+The bar was first produced in Canada by Neilson in 1979.
+The bar is common in Canada, but is also available in Hungary, Poland, and some areas of the United States.

 A Canadian advertising campaign in the 1970s included the tagline "Mr. Big: so big they call him Mister".

 The product launched in the U.S. in 1995, and the launch included an advertising campaign with the basketball player Shaquille O'Neal.
 A miniature Mr. Big chocolate bar is manufactured and marketed for the Halloween season.

+In 1996, Neilson sold their candy division, including the rights to make the Mr. Big bar, to Cadbury.

 Brand name

 The Mr. Big brand name was originally owned by Nestlé and licensed by William Neilson (now Cadbury).
-This created the situation where the trademark of one of Neilson's largest brands was owned by its largest competitor.
+This created a situation where the trademark of one of Neilson's largest brands was owned by its largest competitor.
 Neilson then bought the rights to the name Mr. Big for confectionery.